Measuring Intent Comprehension in LLMs: Conceptual Framework

-Our definition requires that a model with a robust world model distinguish between surface-level variations in articulation and substantive changes in user intent or purpose.
+Our definition requires a model that understands user intent to distinguish between surface-level variations in articulation and substantive changes in user intent.
 In particular, a model that varies its response distribution in reaction to inconsequential articulation changes is likely overfitting to superficial correlations in the training data rather than genuinely understanding the user's underlying purpose.
-This mirrors how world models are conceptualized in vision and navigation: the model must infer latent state variables that govern the dynamics of an environment, not simply react to pixel-level inputs.
-In our context, user intent plays the role of the latent state—an abstract, unobserved variable that the model must infer from the prompt's articulation and then condition its response on.
-A strong world model in language, as in navigation, should learn to generalize across input articulations that preserve that state (i.e., purpose or intent) while being sensitive to those that signal a change in it.
-In the Appendix we discuss further how our definition relates to other definitions of world models in the literature.

-Our criteria for identifying an LLM's world model may be over-exacting.
+Our criteria for whether a model has intent comprehension may be over-exacting.
 Precisely defining intent is inherently difficult due to its latency and potential ambiguity.
 Evaluating model responses adds another layer of complexity.
-This often requires estimation of the distribution of full-text responses, which are inherently high-dimensional (e.g., a detailed description of a driving itinerary from Boston to Miami.).
-Focusing on the distribution of responses, an evaluator may view distinct answers as the same in underlying meaning.
+This often requires estimation of the distribution of full-text responses, which are inherently high-dimensional (e.g., a detailed description of a driving itinerary from Boston to Miami.)
+Focusing on the distribution of responses, an evaluator may view distinct answers as carrying the same underlying meaning.
 For example, in response to the prompt “How much is $1 + 2$?”, a model might answer “three” or “3.”
 Although slight variations in the prompt may influence the likelihood of generating “three” versus “3,” we should still regard the model as consistent.